 Cloud Code for Data is similar to a trigger in a conventional database.
 This type of code gets executed whenever an item is created, read, updated, or deleted.
-Furthermore, you can plug your code both before the query is executed and after the result is obtained.
-This way you can both change the query or change the result based on your custom logic.
+Furthermore, you can plug your code both before the query execution or after, to act on the query result.
+This way you can change both the query or the result based on your custom logic.

 - Validating data before inserting or updating items